Sammaye/MongoYii/readme.md

 	pear install phpunit/PHPUnit_Selenium

 After that you can just tell PHPUnit to run all tests within the `tests/` folder with no real order.

+## Contributing

+In case you'd like to add some functionality please feel STRONGLY encouraged to provide the corresponding unit tests!

+If you are intending to contribute changes to MongoYii I should explain my own position on the existance of the `EMongoCriteria` class.
+I, personally, believe it is not needed.

+There are a number of reasons why.
+In SQL an abstraction is justified by, some but not all, of these reasons:

+- Different implementations (i.e. MySQL and MSSQL and PostgreSQL) creates slightly different syntax
+- SQL is a string based querying language as such it makes sense to have an object oriented abstraction layer
+- SQL has some rather complex and difficult to form queries that would make an abstraction layer useful

+MongoDB suffers from none of these problems; first it has an OO querying interface already, secondly it is easy to merge different queries together simply using `CMap::MergeArray()` and most of all it has only one syntax since MongoDB is only one database.
+On top of this, due to the way MongoDBs querying is built up this class can actually constrict your querying and make life a little harder and maybe even create unperformant queries (especially due to how difficult it is to do `$or`s in this class).

+As such I believe that the `EMongoCriteria` class is just dead weight consuming memory which I could use for other tasks.

+This extension does not rely on `EMongoCriteria` internally.

+So I expect all modifications to certain parts of MongoYii to be compatible with and without `EMongoCriteria`.

 ## Upgrade Notes